 These scholarships, as well as many others funded by industry and non-profit organisations, are available to potential and currently enrolled students.

-Career ReadinessWell-paid career opportunities exist for graduates in wine business; and marketing or management positions internationally.
+Highly rewarding career opportunities exist for graduates in wine business, marketing and management positions internationally.

 The University of Adelaide Careers Service prepares, inspires and empowers students to achieve successful career transitions and connect with industry.

 Graduate AttributesThe objective of this program is to produce graduates with specific attributes as outlined in University of Adelaide Graduate Attributes.

 The University of Adelaide has been awarded international accreditation for the Business, and the Innovation and Entrepreneurship degrees from the Association to Advance Collegiate Schools of Business (AACSB) International.

 Market Researcher, Marketing - Agriculture, Food & Wine, Export / Import trade, Retail, Retail Manager, Wine Marketing